twhikari/FwBoxType10012/README.md

 User Method : <br>
 &ensp;&ensp;&ensp;&ensp;Force the outer side of the strain E-shaped beam portion of the sensor,then the outer edges will form a shear force in the opposite direction (strain beam side by another force should be empty!)
 <br><br><br>
-Load Cell Half Bridge Strain Gauge
+&ensp;&ensp;Load Cell Half Bridge Strain Gauge